Jswig/ucsc-cgl-synthetic-genomes/docs/paper_notes.md

 Use MNIST dataset and hospital "tabular" data, but there is evidence that these models do not perform well for discrete sequences --> maybe approach in that paper is not that useful

-# How to generate DNA 19-10-2020

-BRCA1
-BRCA2

-- model individually

-What is biologically plausible ?

-- Use HG-38 reference genome
-- use frequency of each variant
-- use edit distance
-- distribution of variance depending on population
-- think about ethnicity data (data should inform the discriminator) (population frequencies)
-- pathogenicity of a variant BRCAexchange.org
-    - `clinical_significance_ENAGMA` benign, likely benign, pathogenic, unknown
-- mis-sense vs non-sense vs synonymous variants
-    - *synonymous*: mutation that creates the same amino acid
-    - *mis-sense*: create different amino acide
-    - *non-sense*" early STOP codon
-- location of mutations:
-    - functional domain or not
-- cohort frequency: compare to frequency in the specific dataset